2022 Portuguese legislative election: LIVRE

+Rui Tavares would ultimately be LIVRE's leading candidate during the legislative election campaign.

 CDS – People's Party

 Francisco Rodrigues dos Santos addressing the 28th Congress of CDS–PP in Aveiro.

 CDS – People's Party also elected a new leader after former leader Assunção Cristas stepped down after the party's worst result ever in a general election in the 2019 elections.
 Five candidates were in the race: People's Youth leader Francisco Rodrigues dos Santos, current CDS MP from Aveiro João Almeida, former MP Filipe Lobo d'Ávila, Abel Matos Santos and Carlos Meira.
 The new leader was elected in a party congress between 25 and 26 January 2020.
 In that congress, in Aveiro city, Francisco Rodrigues dos Santos was elected leader with 46.4 percent of the delegates votes, against the 38.9 percent of João Almeida and 14.5 percent of Filipe Lobo d'Ávila.
-Abel Matos Santos and Carlos Meira had stepped down from the race, near the end of the congress but before the vote, in support of Rodrigues dos Santos.
+Abel Matos Santos and Carlos Meira withdrew from the race near the end of the congress, but before the vote, they announced their support for Rodrigues dos Santos.
 The results were the following: